Planetary motion on an expanding locally anisotropic background: Modeling the Corrections to Kepler's Third Law

-Hence, when considering the ELA metric background, there will be two distinct corrections which can be mapped into the heuristic fit of the parameter $\dot{AU}$.
-Let us recall that the numerical analysis of the Solar System dynamics has, generally, two distinct procedures~\cite{Pitjeva}.
+Hence, when considering the ELA metric background, there will be two distinct corrections which can be mapped into the heuristic fit to the variation of the Gravitational constant $\dot{G}/G$.
+Let us recall that the numerical analysis of the Solar System dynamics has, generally, two distinct procedures~\cite{Pitjeva,Fienga}.
 First the ephemerides are built considering as the base model only the well established General Relativity gravitation interactions on Schwarzschild backgrounds.
-Then the ephemerides are numerically integrated by considering a wide number of parameters which generally may include corrections to the gravitational interactions on Schwarzschild backgrounds, for example the PPN parameters $\gamma$, $\beta$ and $\alpha$, as well as the variation of the AU, corresponding to the parameter $\dot{AU}$ or the variation of the Gravitational constant corresponding to the parameter $\dot{G}$.
-It is from this second numerical analysis that an heuristic fit to the parameter $\left<\dot{AU}\right>_{Fit}$ is obtained~(\ref{dAU_ephemerids}).
-Therefore when considering the ELA metric background to model gravitational interactions corrections to the gravitational interactions on Schwarzschild backgrounds it is required to consider corrections to both of these procedures.
-In particular when mapping the modelled correction to an heuristic variation of the AU with respect to some fixed length $AU_0$ we obtain that the average value with respect to the ephemerides data is $\left<AU\right>_{\mathrm{eph}}=AU_0+\left<\dot{AU}\right>_{\mathrm{range}}$ and, when fitting the ephemerides data to a heliocentric model of the Solar System, we obtain $\left<AU\right>_{\mathrm{eph}}=AU_0+\left<\dot{AU}\right>_{Fit}-\left<\dot{AU}\right>_{\mathrm{orbit}}$, where the contribution $\left<\dot{AU}\right>_{Fit}$ corresponds to the heuristic fit~(\ref{dAU_ephemerids}).
-Hence matching these two expressions we obtain the following map between the heuristic fit to the parameter $\dot{AU}$~(\ref{dAU_ephemerids}) and the modelled average contributions~(\ref{average_AU_orbit}) and~(\ref{average_AU_range})
+Then the ephemerides are numerically integrated by considering a wide number of parameters which generally may include corrections to the gravitational interactions on Schwarzschild backgrounds, for example the PPN parameters $\gamma$, $\beta$ and $\alpha$, as well as the variation of the Gravitational constant, corresponding to the parameter $\dot{G}/G$.
+It is from this second numerical analysis that an unmodeled fit to the parameter $\left<\dot{G}/G\right>_{\mathrm{fit}}$ is obtained~(\ref{dAU_dG}).
+Therefore when mapping the ELA metric background gravitational interactions corrections to deviations from the gravitational interactions on Schwarzschild backgrounds it is required to consider corrections to both of these procedures.
+In particular when mapping the modeled correction to an heuristic variation of the Gravitational constant we obtain that the average value with respect to the ephemerides data is $\left<G\right>_{\mathrm{eph}}=G_0+\left<\dot{G}\right>_{\mathrm{range}}$ and, when fitting the ephemerides data to a heliocentric model of the Solar System, we obtain $\left<G\right>_{\mathrm{eph}}=G_0+\left<\dot{G}\right>_{\mathrm{fit}}-\left<\dot{G}\right>_{\mathrm{orb}}$, where the contribution $\left<\dot{G}\right>_{\mathrm{fit}}$ corresponds to the heuristic fit~(\ref{dAU_dG}).
+Hence matching these two expressions we obtain the following map between the fit to the parameter $\dot{G}/G$~(\ref{dAU_dG}) and the modeled average contributions~(\ref{average_dG_orbit}) and~(\ref{average_dG_range})